Fit Healthy Momma Rating: 8.5/10

 I’d like to say that I’m not the type to jump on trends, but when it comes to health and fitness, I do.
 When there are new workouts to try or programs to follow, it always piques my interest.
-Plus, I love taking a look at things so that I can share it here with you ladies!
+Plus, I love taking a look at things so that I can share them here with you!

 So you can imagine my intrigue when I started to hear about Noom everywhere.
 It started with an ad played on one of my favorite podcasts and then it seemed to be everywhere.

 Can this weight loss app really change your relationship with food?
 Is Noom legit?
 Is it worth it?
 So many questions pop up when considering a healthy weight loss program like Noom.